-It took several reminders from the “big boss” for me to click on the Astro webpage, just to see whether there is any changes and I was indeed surprised.
+It took several reminders from the “big boss” for me to click on the Astro webpage, just to see whether there are any changes and I was indeed surprised.

-Certainly now things have improved – not sure what caused the change – change of the earlier sloppy webmaster or change of IT staff or unreported hacker attack but it was a welcome change – not only the registration is now on a secured page but registration is also authenticated through a SMS to a registered mobile phone and the final registration is activated with a PIN that shown in the said SMS.
+Certainly, now things have improved – not sure what caused the change – change of the earlier sloppy webmaster or change of IT staff or unreported hacker attack but it was a welcome change – not only the registration is now on a secured page but registration is also authenticated through an SMS to a registered mobile phone and the final registration is activated with a PIN that is shown in the said SMS.
 Impressive!

-I feel more confident using Astro webpage now compared to the time I was eager to use it couple years ago.
-Although some of the functions seems to be “offline” at the moment, it is comfortable to know it is at the moment…” secured”.
+I feel more confident using the Astro webpage now compared to the time I was eager to use it a couple of years ago.
+Although some of the functions seem to be “offline” at the moment, it is comfortable to know it is at the moment…” secured”.